swtsprt247/HTML_HW/README.md

 # Lattitude
 [Lattitude Website](https://swtsprt247.github.io/Lattitude/index.html)

-For this project used HTML and CSS to create a dashboard to show analysis done for a previous project.
+HTML and CSS was used to create a dashboard to show analysis done of the weather the closer you get to the equator.

 # Visualizations